 Players and coaches will be allowed to appeal the second offense by submitting in writing an inquiry concerning the penalty.
 The inquiry must be submitted by the end of the same day of the incident.
-The coach and player appealing the second penalty will provide an explanation of the incident to the games committee.
-The decision of the committee is final.
+The coach and player appealing the second

-GUIDE FOR COACHING ON THE COURSE DURING THE HIGH SCHOOL GOLF SEASON
+GUIDE FOR COACHING ON THE COURSE DURING THE HIGH SCHOOL GOLF SEASON measuring elevation changes